 Strong Demand Growth

-84% of Northern’s revenues are comprised of monthly demand charges based on contractual capacity rather than throughput.
+84% of Northern’s revenues are comprised of monthly demand charges billedon customers’ contracted-for capacity rather than throughput.
 In Northern’s market area, natural gas is an energy source available for traditional residential, commercial and industrial uses.
 New capacity demand growth is being driven by power and ethanol plant development that could increase market demand by up to 0.8 Bcf/d.

 Captive Residential Demand

 NNG’s pipeline system was built primarily as a delivery system integrated with the facilities of local distribution companies (“LDC’s”) with over 2,000 delivery points throughout the north-central region of the United States.
 76% of Northern’s revenues are derived from firm delivery contracts with LDC’s.
 In many cases the Northern LDC customers are served exclusively by Northern’s system.
-Population growth and industrialization in the region have made it prohibitive to expand other pipeline systems to serve many of these markets, therefore LDC revenue will continue to provide Northern with a recurring revenue base growing annually at a stable rate of 1-2%.
+Residential and commercial development in the region have made it prohibitive to expand other pipeline systems to serve many of these markets, therefore LDC revenue will continue to provide Northern with a recurring revenue base growing annually at a stable rate of 1-2%.

 Stable, Identifiable Customer Base

-85% of revenues are comprised of demand charges and 95% of market area capacity is contracted through 2003.
+85% [we said 84% on the previous page] of Northern’s revenues are comprised of demand charges and 95% of market area capacity is contracted through 2003.
 Northern’s top ten shippers make up 51% of its annual revenues and are comprised primarily of LDC’s and power generators with strong credit ratings.
-The shipping contracts are generally long-term in nature, with over half expiring between years 2006 and 2010.
+These customercontracts are generally long-term in nature, with over half expiring between years 2006 and 2010.

 Balanced Supply Mix